max0x7ba/atomic_queue/README.md

 * `was_empty` - Returns `true` if the container was empty during the call.
 The state may have changed by the time the return value is examined.
 * `was_full` - Returns `true` if the container was full during the call.
 The state may have changed by the time the return value is examined.

+TODO: full API reference.

 # Notes
 The available queues here use a ring-buffer array for storing elements.
-The size of the queue is fixed at compile time.
+The size of the queue is fixed at compile time or construction time.

 In a production multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
 When the buffer size is exhausted it means that the consumers cannot consume the elements fast enough, fixing which would require either of: